qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/primitive-arguments.md

 # Primitive arguments

-Primitive arguments are arguments that represent Java primitive types such as `int`, `float`, `double`, `boolean` and `long`.
+Primitive arguments are arguments that represent Java primitive types, such as `int`, `float`, `double`, `boolean` and `long`.
 These arguments are defined in their respective classes:

 | Primitive type | CommandAPI class  |
 |----------------|-------------------|